GO Cyprus: A Table Divided

 Application: Online application available on mySU.

-Cost: $5,550; includes flights, all activities and instruction, lodging and most meals.
+Cost: Summer 2014 was $5,550 (subject to change); includes flights, all activities and instruction, lodging and most meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.